Access to detention facilities

 The Removal Centres Regulation does not expressly regulate the conditions upon which UNHCR, European Delegation in Türkiye and NGOs have access to Removal Centres.

 In practice, UNHCR does not enjoy unhindered access to Removal Centres but has developed working modalities with PMM.
-No data was provided regarding UNHCR’s possibility to access to removal centers in 2022.
-The European Delegation in Turkiye also has access to removal centers as the EU has provided financial support to the construction of new removal centers.
-By the end of 2022, the European Delegation had conducted two visits to removal centers in Gaziantep and Sanliurfa.[11]
+UNHCR can access access to removal centres in 2023 with sharing the details of visit including the date in advance with the authorities which hinders an effective monitoring mechanism[11].
+The European Delegation in Turkiye also has access to removal centres as the EU has provided financial support to the construction of new removal centres to monitor who the EU funds were used and to evaluate the projects on the spot check.
+By the end of 2023, the European Delegation had conducted three visits to removal centres in Ankara and Şanlıurfa.[12]

-[9] See, Presidency of the Republic of Türkiye, Directorate of Communications, “CIMER Revolution: In today’s Türkiye, our citizens have a share in state administration”, 3 December 2019.
-Available at: https://bit.ly/2Qbz9oK.
+[10] See, Presidency of the Republic of Türkiye, Directorate of Communications, “CIMER Revolution: In today’s Türkiye, our citizens have a share in state administration”, 3 December 2019.
+Available here

 Table of contents